How to become an art therapist

 - you'll need to register with the Health and Care Professions Council

-You could try an introductory or foundation course in art therapy to give you an idea of what the work is like.
+You could try an introduction or foundation course in art therapy to give you an idea of what the work is like.

 Professional and industry bodies